-1.3 Project History
+1.2 Project History

-The New England Thruway was originally constructed in the 1950s.
 The existing concrete pavement on this segment was reconstructed between 1984 and 1992, and last rehabilitated in 2014.
 That rehabilitation consisted of concrete pavement restoration and the replacement of concrete slabs.
 However, due to advanced age under heavy loading, this segment is experiencing accelerated deterioration.
 While every effort is made to keep it in a state of good repair with frequent patching, this is not the most efficient or effective strategy to address the safety, mobility, environmental, and community concerns identified in Section 1.1 Transportation Challenges and Solutions.